This Is How Long It Takes To Make Wine At Home!

 |Carbanet Sauvignon||10-20 Years|

-- Screw Cap versus Cork.
+- Screw Cap versus Cork (Amazon links).
 Depending on whether you use corks or screw caps for sealing your bottles of wine, your aging potential varies.
 Wines closed with a cork is never fully sealed, and allows some oxygen into your wine bottle.
 This can help your wine develop new tastes and mature better over time.

 If you are using a screw cap, your wine is probably not meant for aging for multiple years as displayed earlier.
 Screwcap wines are usually your “everyday” wine, which can be opened and enjoyed and then put back into storage, whereas a longer-aging wine with a cork is often enjoyed in full the day you open it for the best experience.